 Study is arranged on a special chemical engineering topic of interest to both the student and faculty member, who will act as supervisor.
 Topics may be analytical and/or experimental and should encourage independent study.
 Prerequisite: Consent of instructor.
-1.000 TO 3.000 Credit hours

 CHEN 670 - Solids Process and Parti Tech